-You’ll need to decide this considering how many plants you’ll need to plant.
+You’ll need to decide this considering how many plants you’ll need to keep inside the greenhouse.
 You want to keep 1 sq. foot of space for every 6” pot.

-And as I mentioned earlier and taking the liberty to mention again, is, buy a 25-40% larger one that the one you think you’ll need.
+And as I mentioned earlier and taking the liberty to mention again, is, buy a 25-40% larger than the one you think you’ll need.

-It is actually cheaper (may look expensive upfront) than expanding the greenhouse or buying a new one later, which is a task with full of hassle too
+It is cheaper (may look expensive upfront) than expanding the greenhouse or buying a new one later, which is a task full of hassles too.

-The purpose that you want the greenhouse to serve, has a lot to do in your buying decision.
-People have their own reasons for buying a greenhouse.
+The purpose that you want the greenhouse to serve, has a lot to do with your buying decision.
+People have their reasons for buying a greenhouse.
 Like they say –

 All of the greenhouses that are available on the market can serve this purpose.
-If this is the reason you’re buying a greenhouse for, any basic model will do it for you.
-You don’t have to invest your money in any particular expensive & featureful greenhouse.
+If this is the reason, you’re buying a greenhouse, any basic model will do it for you.
+You don’t have to invest your money in any particular expensive & feature-packed greenhouse.

-I want to overwinter plants: In such case, you’ll need a greenhouse that allows artificial heating.
-To help plants that are vulnerable to winter, you’ll need to warm the greenhouse with third party heating, even if it is for a short period of time
+I Want to Overwinter Plants: In such a case, you’ll need a greenhouse that allows artificial heating.
+To help plants that are vulnerable to winter, you’ll need to warm the greenhouse with third-party heating, even if it is for a short period.

-These type of greenhouses are suitable for season extending as well.
+These types of greenhouses are suitable for season-extending as well.

 But if you live in even a colder climate where the temperature sometimes drops to 0° F or below, I’ll recommend you a greenhouse with an insulated covering.